-Many jobs are not advertised, so how can you tap in to the hidden job market?
+Many jobs are not advertised, so how can you tap into this hidden job market?

 There are many ways to identify organisations; websites, trade journals and magazines, as well as local and national newspapers, can be valuable sources of information.
 They can provide details about companies that are expanding, re-locating or developing new products.
-You can also find details of organisations in business directories or by conducting research on the Internet.
+You can also find details of organisations in business directories or by conducting research online.

 Once you know which organisations to contact, it is a good idea to telephone them first and talk to them.
 You will be able to introduce yourself, ask questions and gain a sense of where they may have opportunities that would suit your skills and experience.

 After speaking to the company, forward your CV and a covering letter to the individual that heads the department you would like to work for.
 If you do not hear anything, follow up your application a week or so later and again after a suitable period.